Customization APIs

 HTTP Response

-A successful response to this call includes the following elements:
+A successful response from the Saved Filter List method includes the following elements:

-• A response body containing a JSON array.
-The array contains an element for each of your organization's saved custom filters; each element contains information about that custom filter.
+• A response body with a JSON array containing elements for each saved custom filter in your organization, with details about each filter.

-Note: For a description of the JSON name:value pairs in an individual element of the array see Saved Filter JSON.
+Note: For details of the JSON name/value pairs in an array element, see Saved Filter JSON.

 top | section